CPR Technique

-This is simple mnemonic that aids me to be methodical in my approach towards uncovering and resolving impediments.
+This is simple mnemonic that aids me to be methodical in my approach towards uncovering and resolving issues that impede progress.

 Categorize: